playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ### Angular

 TypeScript is required to use Angular.
 If you've installed Angular and have it running, you have TypeScript running as well.
-As such, I won't be including instructions to include TypeScript in your Angular project; since they are (in terms of installation) one in the same.
+As such, I won't be including instructions to include TypeScript in your Angular project; since they are (in terms of installation) one and the same.

 ### Vue